hamzakhattak100/data_management_for_data_science_project/README.md

 - Decision Tree Regressor
 - Random Forest Regressor

-The final model chosen was Random Forest Regressor after comparing the results with the other models.
+The final model chosen was Decision Tree Regressor after comparing the results with the other models.

 Train/test split:
 - 85% training